-Symphonic Band (Level One): Open to any student meeting the prerequisite requirements.
+Open to any student meeting the prerequisite requirements.
 However, seating auditions will still apply.
 Students will be introduced to several styles of music and instrumentation.
+All ensembles will perform a Winter Concert, Contest Concert, Spring Concert, and an OMEA Band Contest.